 A Managed Apple ID should be different from a user’s personal or work email address to help avoid confusion and possible conflicts with an existing Apple ID.
 Managed Apple IDs also can’t be more than 128 characters.

-A unique user name to the left of the at sign (@).
+A unique username to the left-hand side of the at sign (@).

-Text immediately to the right of the @ sign.
+Text immediately to the right-hand side of the @ sign.

 Apple recommends using “appleid.” as the text for all accounts.